On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Smooth torus fibrations

 \section{Smooth torus fibrations}

-In this section we study the Oguiso--Peternell problem for smooth torus fibrations.
-The argument involves the Deligne cohomology in an essential way, and the reader is referred to \eg~\cite[\S 2 and \S 3]{EZnormfct} for a reference.
+In this section, we study the Oguiso--Peternell problem for smooth torus fibrations.
+The argument involves the Deligne cohomology in an essential way, and the reader is referred to, \eg, \cite[Sections~2 and~3]{EZnormfct} for a reference.
+See also~\cite[Section~2]{ClaudonToridefequiv}.